akurasy/DevOps-Complete/README.md

         git commit -m "Update tag in Helm chart Frontend dev" git push
 ```
 The above script will update our tag inside the values.yaml file.
-For Example, the tag value inside the values-frontend-dev.yaml will be update with the new commit sha and the key value becomes " tag: <new-commit-sha>"
+For Example, the tag value inside the values-frontend-dev.yaml will be updated with the new commit sha and the key value becomes " tag: <new-commit-sha>"

 # Now this is the entire github actions CI/CD pipeline for the frontend application. remember the github workflows is named frontend-dev.yaml.